unoplatform/uno/doc/articles/features/image.md

 # The Image Control

 This page details the specific aspects of the `Image` control for Uno Platform.
-General information about `Image` is available WinUI [official documentation](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.image).
+General information about `Image` is available in WinUI [official documentation](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.image).

 ## Support for `ms-appx`